NFL Power Rankings Week 16: Review and Reaction to 2018 League Standings

 This is a Saints squad that doesn't have a glaring weakness.
 Brees is an MVP candidate, the backfield duo of Alvin Kamara (860 rushing yards, 627 receiving yards and 17 touchdowns) and Mark Ingram (582 rushing yards and five touchdowns) have continued to put up big numbers, and Michael Thomas (1,267 yards and eight touchdowns) is one of the best receivers in the league.
 And as mentioned above, the defense is on top of its game.

-Not only that, but New Orleans has proven it can win away from the Superdome.
+Not only that, but New Orleans has proved it can win away from the Superdome.
 The Saints are 7-1 on the road this season, with their lone loss coming by a field goal to the NFC East-leading Cowboys.

 New Orleans has the look of a team that is intent on avenging last year's heartbreaking playoff loss, with Mike Jones of USA Today recently reporting the Saints have taken on Kobe Bryant's "Mamba Mentality."
 And that's bad news for the rest of the league.